postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 In [Team Settings](https://app.getpostman.com/dashboard/teams/edit){:target="_blank"} for an enterprise plan, scroll down and click the **Add a new authentication method** button.

-In the **ADD AUTENTICATION METHOD** modal, select the type.
+In the **ADD AUTENTICATION METHOD** modal, select the authentication type.
 Enter an authentication name that is easily identifiable to your team.
 Then click the **Proceed** button.

 [![authentication method](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-add-authentication-method-2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-add-authentication-method-2.png)